Men’s Mountain Classic celebrated its 29th Anniversary in 2017. Here is how it all began in 1988!

 In 2008, the 20th Anniversary of the Tournament the Executive Committee after years of organizing and growing the tournament decided to retire and the tournament was over.

 However, this was only a temporary situation as Richard Moser and his family picked up the Executive Committee responsibilities to continue the tournament tradition into the future.
-Richard, who is the only participant that has attended all 28 years, worked hard from 2009 to 2013 to keep the tournament alive.
-Now after eight years the reins have been handed over to the capable hands Albert and Christopher Jones.
+Richard, who is the only participant that has attended all 29 years, worked hard from 2009 to 2013 to keep the tournament alive.
+Then after 5 years the reins were handed over to the capable hands Albert and Christopher Jones.
 With the continuing support of the tournament participants and sponsors and a little help from Richard, the tournament is sure to continue for many years to come!